Friedrich St. Florian: Professional career

-St. Florian's office is currently headquartered in downtown Providence, Rhode Island.
-He continues to work on international design competitions and a wide array of projects.
-Recent built works include a modernist residence in Providence's East Side and Urban Markers in Charlotte, North Carolina.
+St. Florian's office was later headquartered in downtown Providence, Rhode Island.
+He continued to work on international design competitions and a wide array of projects.
+His later built works included a modernist residence in Providence's East Side and Urban Markers in Charlotte, North Carolina.
 The project named "Three Pier Bridge" was designed under a new firm name "Studio Providence LLC", which is a collaboration between St.Florian's firm and 3SIX0 Architecture.
 The "Three Pier Bridge" tied for first place in an international competition while also winning prizes from the BSA and AIA.

-He is inspired by Louis Kahn, Mies van der Rohe, le Corbusier and Frank Lloyd Wright.
+He was inspired by Louis Kahn, Mies van der Rohe, le Corbusier, and Frank Lloyd Wright.
 "Mies van der Rohe held the Chair of the Illinois Institute of Technology in Chicago when I visited him.
 I felt like a pilgrim.
 His office was wide open, there were no doors.
 He was very curious to get news from Austria."